-Table 1 showing the annual cycle for bachelor's and master's theses.
-1 This must be done electronically via the Collaboration Portal, 2 The withdrawal deadline is 6 weeks before the submission deadline, 3 The withdrawal deadline is 10 weeks before the submission deadline.
-6 Indicates that this should be done electronically in Inspera.
+Table 1 provides an overview of relevant dates for bachelor's and master's theses.
+This must be done electronically via the Collaboration Portal, The withdrawal deadline is 6 weeks before the submission deadline, The withdrawal deadline is 10 weeks before the submission deadline.